2 Clarke Drive

 Jacqueline Brown, MD, discusses the current role of enfortumab vedotin plus pembrolizumab in bladder cancer and tips for early AE management.

-The addition of enfortumab vedotin-ejfv (Padcev) to the bladder cancer treatment paradigm has sparked a new era in the management of this disease in which treatment history informs subsequent therapy decisions and oncologists must monitor for adverse effects (AEs) more diligently than ever before, according to Jacqueline Brown, MD.
+The addition of enfortumab vedotin-ejfv (Padcev) to the bladder cancer treatment paradigm has sparked a new era in the management of this disease in which treatment history informs subsequent therapy decisions, according to Jacqueline Brown, MD.
+She added that monitoring for adverse effects (AEs) must be done more diligently than before as treatment interruptions are expected with the agent.
+However, if a patient is unable to tolerate chemotherapy, Brown has concerns that they will be able to tolerate enfortumab vedotin.

 In December 2023, the FDA granted full approval to the combination of enfortumab vedotin and pembrolizumab (Keytruda) for the treatment of all-comer patients with locally advanced or metastatic urothelial cancer.1 This regulatory decision followed the April 2023 accelerated approval of the combination for patients who were not eligible for cisplatin-containing chemotherapy.